Madden321pop/ezCompiler-The-simple-C-compiler/README.md

 # How to use!

-TO use it its seriously just
+To use it its seriously just

 ezCompile <file.c>

+To check it's Version.

+ezCompile --version

+To see its commands just run

+ezCompile

 Make sure to restart your terminal after installing!